-External agencies and support will be requested in accordance with the decision hierarchy outlined in the EPC Contractor's Emergency Response Plan, which will be prepared prior to commencement of construction.
+External agencies and support will be requested in accordance with the decision hierarchy provided in the EPC Contractor's Emergency Response Plan.
 The Proponent's Project Manager will be notified of the emergency as soon as practicable.

 Table 7 Table of Emergency Plans relevant to the Project